ssnider5/BMC-API-APP/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the FISERV License - see the [LICENSE](LICENSE) file for details.

 ## Support

 For support, please:
 - Open an issue in the GitHub repository
-- Contact the development team
+- Send me an email or message me on teams sean.snider@fiserv.com
 - Check the documentation in the `docs` folder

 ## Acknowledgments

 - BMC API documentation and team
-- Contributors to the project
+- Sean Snider for everything
-- Python Tkinter community
+- Kevin Lyles for helping test the UI

 ## Version History